JoBCB/Choreographing-an-Art-Catalogue/README.md

 __[15h45-16h30] in groups:__
   - reflect on the embodiment experience and choreographic concepts previously experienced;
-  - visit the exhibition and collect images / metadata..; what does your catalogue material consist of? note it down.
+  - visit the exhibition and collect images / writings / metadata..;
+  - make notes: what does your catalogue material consist of?

 __[16h30-17h30] prototyping:__